-If you're pressing CDs and want to add ISRC codes on your CD master, then you need to bring the codes to the mastering session, so as the engineer can embed them onto the master disc.
+If you're pressing CDs and want to add ISRC codes on your CD master, then you need to supply the codes to your mastering engineer, in order to have them embeded onto the production master.
 You need to apply for these codes via ARIA which may take anywhere from 2 to 5 days to arrive.
 Not everybody wants them or needs the codes, but you can read the literature to help you make up your mind.
 There's certainly no harm in having these codes on your master.
 The following link will direct you to the ISRC handbook on the ARIA website: http://aria.com.au/pages/isrc.htm